 Appeal to Panel

 Any certified employee who believes that he or she was not fairly evaluated on the summative evaluation may appeal to the panel within ten (10) calendar days of the receipt of the summative evaluation.
 The certified employee may review any evaluation material related to him/her.
-Both the evaluator and the evaluatee shall be given the opportunity to review documents to be given to the hearing committee reasonably in advance of the hearing and may have representation of their choosing.
+Both the evaluator and the evaluatee shall be given the opportunity to review documents to be given to the hearing committee at least five (5) days in advance of the hearing and may have representation of their choosing.

 Appeal Form